JohannesVolk/Testing-Deep-Learning-Models/README.md

 Therfore traditional testing metrics like test coverage can be modified and used within the domain of Deep Learning.
 By taking a look inside the black box, neuron coverage could provide relevant insights in the workings of DNN's and make AI more understandable.

+Further research could explore more complex classification tasks with more advanced architectures like CNN's or Transformer-based models.